 We plan to keep you moving!

 In addition to the website and periodic newsletters, the MPO periodically produces brochures that are specific to a topic or a mode of travel.
-For example, the Bicycle and Pedestrian Mobility Advisory Committees (BMAC and PMAC) produced bicycle and pedestrian related brochures that include the Walkable Community Program, Bicycle Safety, and Pedestrian Safety.
+For example, the Bicycle and Pedestrian Mobility Advisory Committees (BMAC and PMAC) produced bicycle and pedestrian related brochures that include the Active Transportation Program, Bicycle Safety, and Pedestrian Safety.

 MPO 101: The Basics of the Alamo Area MPO